 where the first term is the variance of the sum,

 the second term is the variance of the males and the third term

 is the variance of the females.
-Therefore, if the variances on

 The formula for the variance of the difference between